 Research question one examined whether feedback improved outcomes on the CCAPS.
 Although it was hypothesized based on prior research that feedback would improve outcomes, across three operationalizations of client outcome tested here (deterioration, pre to post treatment change, and rate of change), feedback did not meaningfully improve client outcomes.
 While many previous studies have found an effect of feedback, this effect is far from universal, and some possible reasons why this effect was not replicated within CCMH are discussed below.

 A majority of psychotherapy feedback research has been done on the OQ, which has some notable differences from the CCAPS.
 First, the OQ is a unidimensional general measure of distress, while the CCAPS comprises 7 domain specific subscales.
 Although the CCAPS does also offer a general distress index, it is largely made up of questions from the domains of anxiety and depression.
 While the OQ does assess symptomology similar to some of the subscales of the CCAPS, it also includes items assessing interpersonal relationships and social functioning.
-The broader content area assessed by the OQ may thus have allowed it to detect stronger feedback effects.
+The broader content area assessed by the OQ may thus have allowed it to produce stronger feedback effects.
 It may also be that feedback is more effective on a general distress measure than on domain specific measures like the CCAPS subscales.
-Importantly, when measuring similar college student populations, the general OQ score does not suffer from ceiling effects and clients who start treatment at an elevation such that they can’t deteriorate.
+Importantly, when measuring similar college student populations, the general OQ score does not suffer from ceiling effects and clients who start treatment at an elevation such that they are not able to deteriorate.
 In fact, published deterioration rates on the OQ in college counseling center settings are typically around 10%, which is higher than deterioration rates on any single subscale of the CCAPS (2-6%) (Hansen, Lambert, & Forman, 2002).
-The higher rates of deterioration captured on the OQ may thus have made the scale more able to pick up on effects of feedback in reducing deterioration, one of the main outcomes that has shown an effect of feedback (Lambert et al., 2018).
+The higher rates of deterioration captured on the OQ may thus have allowed the scale to pick up on effects of feedback in reducing deterioration, one of the main outcomes that has shown an effect of feedback (Lambert et al., 2018).

 Beyond differences in the instrument used for feedback and routine outcome monitoring, there are also differences between the setting in which treatment was delivered in the present study and some previous studies of feedback that found a stronger effect.
-Most notably, the treatment length in college counseling centers is often much shorter than in community or private practice treatment settings, and the short length of treatment may have limited the feedback’s effectiveness, as treatment may not have been sufficiently long enough for therapists to respond to off track feedback.
+Most notably, the treatment length in college counseling centers is often much shorter than in community or private practice treatment settings, and the short length of treatment may have limited feedback’s effectiveness, as treatment may not have been long enough for therapists to respond to off track feedback.
 Another important consideration in comparing the present study to previous research is that this was a naturalistic study before and after implementation of the feedback system, not an RCT.
 While the same centers contributed data in both conditions, providing some control for types of clients seen and center policies, it was impossible to control for all such confounding effects, which may have added noise to the data, making it difficult to pick up on an effect of feedback.

 Research question 2: Did the effect of feedback differ by domain?